shalevf6/MySearchEngine/README.md

 less than 50) most relevant documents' numbers of the query, starting from the most relevant document at the top, and the least relevant in the bottom.
 Beside each document there is a "Show Entities" button (its functionality is explained further down the ReadMe file).

+Also, the query and the amount of relevant documents retrieved is displayed in the title of the window
 ### The "Run" button:
 The "Run" button is for running a single query that was typed into the text box next to it.
 If there is no text in the text box, an appropriate error will pop.